How to write the 2021-2022 University of Southern California (USC) supplemental essays

 Question 2: Describe how you plan to pursue your academic interests and why you want to explore them at USC specifically.
 Please feel free to address your first- and second-choice major selections.
 (250 words)

 This prompt offers a chance to dig into your academic interests and how they match up with the programs available at USC.
-The admissions committee doesn’t expect you to know exactly what you want to study in college, so instead of worrying about the “right” choice, just focus on: a) what your real interests are, and b) how those interests fit into the story you’re telling in the rest of your application.
+The admissions committee doesn’t expect you to know exactly what you want to study in college, so instead of worrying about the “right” choice, focus on what your real interests are now and how you see those interests playing out in college and afterwards.
+Can you show how those interests fit with other parts of your application?
 Since this question is forward-looking, keep your focus on why and how you want to explore these interests at USC, rather than how you became interested in them in the first place.

 USC Essay #3